-'Treasuries' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Treasuries' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Treasuries refer to United States Treasury Securities.
 These Treasuries are United States government debt that is actually issued and sold by the Department of the Treasury via the Bureau of Public Debt.
 The U.S. government uses its Treasury securities to finance the enormous and rising debt of the Federal government.
 In common and investor vernacular, these treasury securities are commonly simply called Treasuries.

 Four different kinds of treasury securities exist.
 These are Treasury notes, Treasury bills, Treasury bonds, and TIPS, or Treasury Inflation Protected Securities.
 Other types of treasury securities are not marketed.
 These are comprised of savings bonds, Government Account Series debt given to trust funds that the government manages, and SLGS, or State and Local Government Series.
 The former marketable Treasury securities prove to be extremely liquid and also are traded significantly on the secondary market.
 The latter mentioned non marketable Treasury securities are only sold to subscribers.
 They may not be transferred back and forth via market sales.

 The vast majority of U.S. Treasuries are actually held by other countries.
 As of January 2010, the top five largest holders of American Treasuries turn out to be China with $889 billion, Japan with $765.4 billion, the combined oil exporting nations with $218.4 billion, the United Kingdom with $206 billion, and Brazil with $169.1 billion.
 China and Japan combined hold an enormous $1.6 trillion worth of U.S. Treasuries.